tegacodes/lectures/art-is-research/art-as-research.md

 - Inversion (the gaze, surveillance etc)
 - De-automation

-Lets think about the strategies in [Lauren](https://get-lauren.net/SOMEONE) by Lauren Lee Mccarthy.
+To look at an example, let's consider the strategies in [Lauren](https://get-lauren.net/SOMEONE) by Lauren Lee Mccarthy.
 A series of work where the audience becomes a human Alexa.
 Custom smart devices — cameras, mics, locks, faucets, appliancesinstalled are installed into the homes of volunteers and controlled by actual people rather than data-driven systems.

 ![](images/lauren.jpg)